 - apply for a licence from Dorset Council to allow them to work in the highway and contact us to let us know when the work will be done

-- follow our terms and conditions - the contractor is required to read these when they apply for a licence online
+- follow our terms and conditions - the contractor is required to agree to these when they apply for a licence

 You must pass on confirmation to the contractor that you have checked any planning consent, along with the reference if planning is required.

 Dorset Highways will come out to inspect the work and make sure it has been done to our specification.
 If we are not informed about the work and it can't be checked, it could cause problems if you decide to move from your property.

 Apply for a licence to construct a dropped kerb

 You can apply for a licence if you are a contractor